pebakery/pebakery-docs/Commands/Deprecated.md

 ### System,IsTerminal

-Was used in older projects to detect in Winbuilder was running in a terminal server session.
-No longer used by any active projects.
+Was used in older projects to detect if Winbuilder was running in a terminal server session.
+This was problematic because of the way older versions of Terminal server handled writing certain configuration files.
+No longer used by any active projects and should not be necessary with modern versions of Windows.

 ### System,Log